 - Statistics / Weather / Helpful Links

-- Shop Hells Canyon Reservoirs Gifts
+- Hells Canyon Reservoirs Gifts

-All About Hells Canyon Reservoirs
+All About Hells Canyon Reservoirs, ID/OR

 The three Hells Canyon Reservoirs are one of southwest Idaho’s most scenic locations.
 Idaho can’t claim this national treasure alone, however as it shares this Snake River canyon with eastern Oregon; in fact, it marks the border between the two states.
 There is plenty of recreation to go around, however.
 Hells Canyon itself is the deepest gorge in North America – a full mile and a half below the surrounding mountains.
 Idaho Power Company has constructed three reservoirs along the Snake River in this area to provide hydroelectric power, irrigation and water supply to a wide range of customers.
 Increasingly, water levels are managed for optimal fish and wildlife habitat.
 The reservoirs aren’t built within the depths of the gorge, however.
 They capture the mighty Snake River just before it reaches its most majestic masterpiece – Hells Canyon Gorge.